Good Morning Desert

 We will agree to spin through the night, agree to greet the blinding hues; to say “hello sun,” after we’ve watched the milky rotation shiver past, disco casting soft points on our faces.

 And you, you’d insist we go to Berlin.
-The city’s monuments, and the dark corners of clubs that are your monuments, where you pray to booming voices from goddesses and gods who’s names I don’t know.
+The city’s monuments and the dark corners of clubs that are your monuments, where you pray to booming voices from goddesses and gods whose names I don’t know.

 Blink away the last, few technicolor crumbs of dream.
 Fade into the sharp feeling of skin against wet cement.
 Into real and out there and really, really out there; the lush fur we wrapped around our shoulders through the milky, spinning night now heavy with fog.
 Blink into the day, doomed or blessed or both.